 After the tooth is extracted, you may experience some pain and swelling.
 You can use an ice bag to keep this to a minimum.
 The swelling usually starts to go down after 48 hours.

-Use pain medication only as directed by your dentist, and you may call our dental office in Grande Prairie if it doesn’t seem to be working.
+Use pain medication only as directed by your dentist, and you may call our dental clinic in Grande Prairie if it doesn’t seem to be working.
 If antibiotics are prescribed, continue to take them for the indicated length of time, even if all symptoms and signs of infection are gone.
 Drink lots of fluids and eat only soft, nutritious foods on the day of the extraction.
 Don’t use alcoholic beverages, and avoid hot and spicy foods.
 You can begin eating normally the next day or so, as soon as it is comfortable.

 Gently rinse your mouth with salt water three times a day, beginning the day after the extraction (half a teaspoon . of salt in a cup of warm water, rinse, swish, and spit).
 Also, rinse gently after meals; it helps keep food out of the extraction site.
 It is very important to resume your normal dental routine after 24 hours; this should include brushing your teeth and tongue and flossing at least once a day.
 This speeds healing and helps keep your breath and mouth fresh.